twurple/twurple/README.md

 ## If you're getting stuck...

-You can join the [Discord server](https://discord.gg/b9ZqMfz) for support.
+You can join the [Twitch API Libraries Discord Server](https://discord.gg/b9ZqMfz) and ask in `#twurple` for support.

 ## Special thanks